ricardogomez1999/retomamerto/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Environment Variables

+This app requires a MongoDB connection string.
+Define the `MONGODB_URI` environment variable (for example in a `.env.local` file) before starting the server.
+Running the app without this variable causes `lib/dbConnect.ts` to throw an error during initialization.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: